galaxyproject/galaxy-hub/src/tutorials/chip/index.md

 # Calling peaks

-While the peaks shown in the browser screenshot above are pretty clear and consistent across the two replicates, looking at the entire genome in the browser is hardly a sustained way to identify all peaks.
-There are several ways for identifying binding events genomewide.
+While the peaks shown in the browser screenshot above are pretty clear and consistent across the two replicates, looking at the entire genome in the browser is hardly a sustainable way to identify all peaks.
+There are several ways for identifying binding events genome-wide.
 They are summarized in the figure below:

 |                |
 |----------------|